rickwysocki/rickwysocki/README.md

-I am a seasoned writing educator with ten years of university-level teaching experience.
-During this time I’ve designed and taught courses on technical communication, business and professional writing, and academic research writing.
-I’m passionate about creating immersive learning environments that give students the tools to effectively communicate information to audiences across diverse contexts.
+I am a writer and educator with a passion for technical documentation.
+As an academic, I have over a decade of experience teaching university courses on technical communication, business and professional writing, and academic research writing.
+On any given day, you can find me writing, teaching, or contributing documentation to projects on GitHub.
+Beyond my work, I use my writing expertise to give back to my community as a Board Member and Chair of the Grants Committee at the Soup Kitchen of Muncie.

 How to reach me: rlwysockijr@gmail.com